Robert-maker1994/engineering-journal/data-structures/src/graphs/undirect_graph.md

     fn display_matrix(&self) {
         let n = self.vertex.len();

-        // Initialize the adjacency matrix with zeros let mut matrix = vec![vec![0; n]; n];
+        let mut matrix = vec![vec![0; n]; n];

-        // Fill the matrix with edges
         for edge in &self.edges {
             for i in 0..edge.len() {
                 for j in i + 1..edge.len() {